eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-01-initialize-account.md

     euca-modify-image-attribute --launch-permission --add $account_id --region $USER_REGION $image_id
     ```

-7. Authorize Demo (demo) Account use of Demo CFN + AWS CLI Image
+7. Authorize Demo (demo) Account use of Demo CFN + AWSCLI Image

     Lookup the demo account id and centos cfn + awscli image id, as these will be different for each environment.